bemasc/svcb-dane/draft-rebs-dnsop-svcb-dane.md

 This draft applies the same logic to SVCB-compatible records.
 Specifically, if SVCB resolution was entirely secure (including any AliasMode records and/or CNAMEs), then for each connection attempt derived from a SVCB-compatible record,

-* The TLSA base domain MUST be the final SVCB TargetName.
+* The initial TLSA base domain MUST be the final SVCB TargetName used for this connection attempt.
+(Names appearing earlier in a resolution chain are not used.)
 * The transport prefix MUST be the transport of this connection attempt (possibly influenced by the "alpn" SvcParam).
 * The port prefix MUST be the port number of this connection attempt (possibly influenced by the "port" SvcParam).

-If the SVCB TargetName contains a CNAME record, clients MUST try to use both the alias target and owner as the base domain, as described in {{Section 7 of RFC7671}}.
-If the TLSA QNAME is aliased by a CNAME, clients MUST follow the CNAME to complete the resolution.
+If the SVCB TargetName contains a CNAME record, clients MUST first try to use the CNAME target as the TLSA base domain, with fallback to the final SVCB TargetName as the TLSA base domain, as described in {{Section 7 of RFC7671}}.

+If any TLSA QNAME is aliased by a CNAME, clients MUST follow the TLSA CNAME to complete the resolution of the TLSA record.
 (This does not alter the TLSA base domain.)

-If a TLSA RRSet is securely resolved, the client MUST set the SNI to the TLSA base domain.
+If a TLSA RRSet is securely resolved, the client MUST set the SNI to the TLSA base domain of the RRSet.
 In usage modes other than DANE-EE(3), the client MUST validate that the certificate covers this base domain, and MUST NOT require it to cover any other domain.

-If the client has SVCB-optional behavior (as defined in {{Section 3 of SVCB}}), it MUST use standard DANE logic when falling back to non-SVCB connection.
+If the client has SVCB-optional behavior (as defined in {{Section 3 of SVCB}}), it MUST use the standard DANE logic described in {{Section 4.1 of RFC6698}} when falling back to non-SVCB connection.

 # Updating the TLSA protocol prefixes {#protocols}